radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-property-commands.md

 # Naming Context Property Commands

 This chapter explains how to display a list of accepted property names, and how to set, print, and remove the current value for a property.
-The commands can be issued using the <RLI_HOME>/bin/vdsconfig utility.
+The commands can be issued using the REST API.

 ## list-prop